duncanturk/haw-hof-bachelor-latex/README.md

 `appendix.tex` and `postmeta.tex` are included last.
 Contents of `appendix.tex` should be clear, `postmeta.tex` is used for content after the appendix, such as the bibliography list.

+The `src.bib` contains the definitions of your bibliographic references.

 ### Compilation